 Paging for one, multiple or all devices: A-IoT paging allows the A-IoT reader to trigger one, multiple or all A-IoT device(s) to perform A-IoT CBRA (Contention Based Random Access) or A-IoT CFA (Contention Free Access).
 The A-IoT paging message may include zero or one paging identifier, i.e., AIoT Device Permanent Identifier or Filtering Information as specified in TS 23.369.
 If a paging identifier is included, the A-IoT paging message may be addressed to a single A-IoT device or a group of A-IoT devices.
 If no paging identifier is included, the A-IoT paging message is addressed to all A-IoT devices.

-Subsequent paging: To support device re-access after access failure for the same A-IoT service request, gNB-reader may send the subsequent paging message containing the same transaction id as the previous paging message.
+Subsequent paging: To support devices fail to receive the prior paging message or fail to complete access in the prior paging round, A-IoT reader may send the subsequent paging message containing the same transaction id as the previous paging message.

+RAN2 also achieve the following agreements and the agreements may update according to the answer to the above question from SA3:

+- Add a 1 bit optionality bit for 128 bits security field in paging message.
+For now, we state in RAN2 specification that this optionality bit is set to ‘present’ in this release according to SA3 TS 33.369.
+If SA3 confirms that 128bits security field in paging message can be optional in SA3 reply LS, it shall be updated.

 2. Actions:

 To SA3: